Parenting teenagers untangled. 🏆 The audio hug for parents of teens and tweens.

 • Welcome to your weekly audio hug for parents going through the teen and tween years.
 I'm Rachel Richards, journalist, parenting coach, mother of two teenagers and two bonus daughters.

 Whilst we can't all be in the same room together, I've tried to make this the next best thing.
-I take questions from listeners, or my own problems, and do lots of research into what the experts say.
+I take questions from listeners, or my own problems, and research what the experts say.
 Then Susie brings her wealth of expertise in mindfulness to discuss the realities of parenting.

 It may look like other parents are perfect but even experts make mistakes, because good parenting is a constantly evolving challenge.
 In all the research I've done the most important thing we can do is focus on building our connection by being more curious and less critical of both our kids and ourselves.
 Admitting our mistakes isn't failure, it's growth.